Veteran Job Search

 My father served in the military and many of his friends and colleagues served as well.
 When he was coming of age, serving in the military was a very familiar concept within the US.

-Avoid a resume with accomplishments written with military terms.
+Avoid a resume with accomplishments written in military terms.
 Soften up the wording to “blend in”.

 Avoid using words that are commonplace in the military and uncommon in corporate America.
 These words will only reinforce that what the reader may already be concerned about.
 Even if you didn’t carry a gun, the stereotype will be that you did.
 A few examples listed with alternatives.